lowczarc/voice2article/README.md

 # Voice ➡️ Article
-A telegram bot that transform audio recording of you rambling about a random subject into complete blog articles.
+A telegram bot that transform an audio recording of you rambling about a random subject into a complete blog articles.

 ## 🔥 Try it
-You can just send audio recordings of you speaking about a subject that interest you to to [@Voice2ArticleBot](https://t.me/voice2articlebot)
+You can just send audio recordings of you speaking about a subject that interests you to to [@Voice2ArticleBot](https://t.me/voice2articlebot)

 ## 🚀 How to install your own bot